 Best Time to Visit Alpather Lake

-All times are best time to visit the lake to be honest.
+All times are the best time to visit the lake, to be honest.
 It presents a different color in every season.
-The picture posted above was taken in August when the entire area was lush green after monsoon.
-Let me give you a breakdown of how the lake looks in each month.
+The picture posted above was taken in August when the entire area was lush green after the monsoon.
+Let me give you a breakdown of how the lake looks each month.

 - Alpather Lake in January – Covered in snow and completely frozen.
 Extremely cold with snow all around.
 Must wear war woolens and a heavy windproof jacket and come with a guide.

-- Alpather Lake in February – Same deal as the month January.
+- Alpather Lake in February – Same deal as the month of January.

 - Alpather Lake in April – Spring arrives.
 Lush green all around with some snow still left.
 One of the best times to trek to Alpather Lake.

 - Alpather Lake in May – Lake would have melted completely.
 There will be some snow left on the hills around though.

 - Alpather Lake in June – No snow.
 A complete blue water body.
 Plenty of chances of sudden rainfall.